ArpitM4/InstaFam/README.md

 - Node.js (v18 or later)
 - A MongoDB instance (local or cloud-based like MongoDB Atlas)
-- A Stripe account to handle payments.
+- A PayPal account to handle payments.
 - Google & GitHub OAuth credentials for social logins.

 ### 1. Clone the Repository